 - Cover for excursion cancellations due to isolation order from a government authority as you contracted Covid-19 whilst away

-- More information on Admiral travel insurance can be found here
+- More information on Admiral travel insurance can be found in our Admiral travel insurance review

 - 5 star Defaqto rated insurance policies